archena/arduino-platformio/README.md

-# Really quick start with the Arduino Nano 33 BLE and PlatformIO
+# Really quick start with the Arduino Nano 33 IOT and PlatformIO

 ## Mount Arduino on breadboard